jsai28/dfkit/README.md

 - Supports viewing and manipulating both local files and remote URLs
 - Works with CSV, JSON, Parquet, and Avro files
 - Ultra-fast performance powered by Apache Arrow and DataFusion
-- Extensive feature set with more coming soon
+- Transform data with SQL or with several other built-in functions
 - Written entirely in Rust!
 ## Commands
 ```